ShadenSmith/splatt/README.md

 Note that this may break usability of the SPLATT executable or API.

+Some Matlab versions have issues with linking to applications which use OpenMP (e.g., SPLATT) due to a limited amount of thread-local storage.
+This is a system limitation, not necessarily a software limitation.
+When calling SPLATT from Matlab, you may receive an error message:

+    dlopen: cannot load any more object with static TLS

+Two workarounds for this issue are:
+1. Ensure that your OpenMP library is loaded first when starting Matlab.
+The most common OpenMP library is `libgomp.so.1`:

+    $ LD_PRELOAD=libgomp.so.1 matlab

+2. Disable OpenMP (at the cost of losing multi-threaded execution):

+    $ ./configure --no-openmp

-After compilation the MEX files will be found in the current directory.
+After compilation, the MEX files will be found in the current directory.
 You can now call those functions directly:

     >> KT = splatt_cpd('mytensor.tns', 25);